aritchie/bluetoothle/setup.md

 * Scan for advertisement packets and devices
 * Monitor adapter status
 * Connect to device and monitor status
-* Discover services, characteristics, & descriptors
+* Discover services, characteristics, and descriptors
 * Read, write, & receive notifications for characteristics
 * Read & write descriptors
-* Monitor all aspects of the BLE plugin via CreateLogging extension
-* Connect to heart rate monitors

 ## SETUP